AI42/slackRNN/README.md

 Original Python code: <https://gist.github.com/karpathy/d4dee566867f8291f086>

-## Disclaimer
+# Basic overview

-As of now, this doesn't yet perform as exepected.
-The code compiles and runs, but the outputs from training are not satisfactory...
+The crux of this model is the `minCharRNN` class, which implements the basic recurrent neural network.
+The `main()` method of this class trains the model, while also regularly sampling during training and reporting the progress.